open-source-workshop/awesome-random/README.md

 # awesome-random

-A not so curated and random list of amazingly awesome awesomeness.
+This not A  curated and random list of amazingly awesome awesomeness.

 ## Building Software